nkowaokwu/igbo_api/.github/FIREBASE_CONFIG.md

 Make sure to update your Billing options for your Firebase project.
 This will allow your project to use emulators.
 Don't worry, it's free 😉

-## Step 2: Replace the `default` Firebase Project Name
+## Step 2: Replace the `default` Firebase Project ID

-Within [.firebaserc](https://github.com/nkowaokwu/igbo_api/blob/master/.firebaserc), replace the project name `igbo-api-bb22d` with your new Firebase project name
+Within [.firebaserc](https://github.com/nkowaokwu/igbo_api/blob/master/.firebaserc), replace the project ID `igbo-api-bb22d` with your new Firebase project ID

 ## Step 3: Replace the Firebase Config file